 Or do you kind of get where I'm coming from?

-Because on some level, I think we're on the same page that in principle this is a good thing, but uh maybe in practice it might leave something to be desired.
+Because on some level, I think we're on the same page that in principle, this is a good thing.

-I've explained Microsoft, Google, um, and of course, Amazon, when you look at government funding, have thousands of percent more money from the government currently than Palantir to surveil, to spy 15 years ago, Alexa, let's stay in your house, you know, uh Bezos running the CIA servers along with Microsoft.
+Microsoft, Google, and of course, Amazon, when you look at government funding, have thousands of percent more money from the government currently than Palantir to surveil, to spy.

-Now Palantir's coming in as they said they would to offer Trump a system to try to watch all of that and give him control, like one ring to rule them all.
+Now, Palantir's coming in, as they said they would, to offer Trump a system to try to watch all of that and give him control, like one ring to rule them all.

 So I'm not defending Alex Carp.

-Very troubling, you know, in at EU summits.
+Very troubling at EU summits.

-Uh, you know, I my biggest fear is a Christian nationalist throwing me out of a window.
+My biggest fear is a Christian nationalist throwing me out of a window.

 So he's definitely got his heart on for Christians.